 One simple way to keep your intestinal tract healthy is by implementing a fiber-rich diet.
 You can do that by eating lots of wholegrain products, seeds, nuts, fruits and vegetables.

 Eating a healthy diet also means to limit your general sugar, fat and salt intake.
-At all times junk food, fast food and heavily processed foods should be avoided.
+Junk food, fast food and heavily processed foods should be avoided at all times.
 Especially during the process of retraining your bowel into finding its natural flow those foods should not be part of your daily eating routine.

 Ways to treat and to prevent constipation through lifestyle changes:

 Not only what you eat but also how you eat can be a vital starting point for reducing constipation.